-- 1. Test of Essential Academic Skills (TEAS) - May be taken twice in an academic year (September to August). - Each re-take includes all subtest scores and may only be taken after a 45 day waiting period. - Test consists of Reading, Math, Science, and English and Language Usage. - The TEAS may only be taken three times in total (Original test plus two (20 additional re-takes). - Free preparatory sessions are offered through the Learning Commons - Registration for the TEAS is completed in the MYKV Student Portal Admission>My application. - Required Minimum composite score 64 percentile rank. - Minimum reading 73rd percentile rank. - Minimum math 69th percentile rank. - Minimum science 54th percentile rank. - Minimum english 63rd percentile rank - 2.
-Students must be in good academic standing, with a required cumulative GPA of 2.0 or higher. - 3.
-For acceptance into the RAD program, applicants must attend the required information session.
+- 1. Test of Essential Academic Skills (TEAS) - May be taken twice in an academic year (September to August). - Each re-take includes all subtest scores and may only be taken after a 45 day waiting period. - Test consists of Reading, Math, Science, and English and Language Usage. - The TEAS may only be taken three times in total (Original test plus two (20 additional re-takes). - Free preparatory sessions are offered through the Learning Commons - Registration for the TEAS is completed in the MYKV Student Portal Admission>My Application. - Required Minimum composite score 64 percentile rank. - Minimum reading 73rd percentile rank. - Minimum math 69th percentile rank. - Minimum science 54th percentile rank. - Minimum english 63rd percentile rank - 2.
+Academic Standing - Students currently matriculated at KVCC must hold a cumulative GPA of 2.5 at the start of their first semester of program study.
+Students who are transferring must have achieved a cumulative GPA of 2.5 at their previous educational institution. - 3.
+For acceptance into the RAD program, applicants must attend the required information session. - 4.
+Immunization and CPR Requirements (Noted on the next page).